Forbes's blackbird

-Forbes's blackbird (Anumara forbesi) is an endangered species of New World blackbird that is endemic to the Atlantic forest in South America.
+Forbes's blackbird (Anumara forbesi) is a vulnerable species of New World blackbird that is endemic to the Atlantic forest in South America.
 This species was named for the British zoologist William Alexander Forbes.

 Identification

 Forbes's blackbird is an average sized icterid around 21–24 cm with all black, non-glossy feathers.
 It has a slender, arrow-shaped bill with a straight culmen, equal to the length of its head.
 It has a long, slender tail with rounded feathers.
 As a perching bird it has an anisodactyl toe arrangement with three toes facing forward and one back.
 It has a harsh and buzzy call and chatters.
 It is often mistaken for the chopi blackbird (Gnorimopsar chopi), which can be distinguished by its glossy feathers and a distinct curve in the culmen of the beak.

 Life History

 Forbes's blackbird had an average lifespan of 4.6 years.
 It can eat insects, fruit and occasionally nectar from flowering plants or sugarcane.
 Its breeding season ranges from March to June, during the rainy season.
 Nests are most commonly found in mango trees (Mangifera indica).
 Egg clutch sizes can range between 1-4 eggs and it can have up to two clutches during the breeding season.
 After nest completion it can take anywhere between 4 and 10 days until egg laying starts.
 It is estimated that the population does not exceed 10,000 mature individuals.